-Each and every apple sold comes from one of the 200 organic farmers who comprise Bio Südtirol.
+Each and every apple sold comes from one of the 300 organic farmers who comprise Biosüdtirol.

 The main task of the hail net is of course to protect the apples from hail, which can damage them.
 However, it also protects them from too much sun, which can leave ugly traces.
 Plus, the net also protects the apples from harmful insects.

 Organic farming doesn’t cut out plant protection products completely.
-However, instead of synthetic chemical plant protection products, organic farming employs only nature-identical substances.
-These are substances that also occur in nature in their pure form, for example, copper and sulphur.
+However, organic farming employs only nature-identical substances.
+These are substances that also occur in nature in their pure form, for example, sulphur and vegetable oils.